clls-dev/clls/vscode-extension/README.md

 ## Requirements

-This requires the clls progam but if you have go installed it will install the last version automatically on extenstion activation
+This requires the clls progam but if you have go installed it will install the last version automatically on extension activation

 ### go